davidly/ttt/README.md

     ba ttt_1dim.bas /x /3
     gcc -o ttt_1dim ttt_1dim.s -march=armv8-a
     ./ttt_1dim

+To compile and run on a MOS 6502 Apple 1

+    ba foo.bas /x /6
+    sbasm.py foo.s
+    copy foo.h to the Apple 1, then on that machine:
+    1000 r

 The compiler generates code that's in the middle of the pack of most real compilers on both x64 Windows and arm64 Mac.
 The 8080 code generated for CP/M 2.2 systems is about 3x as fast as Turbo Pascal 3.01A and 3x slower than hand-written assembler code (mostly due to using 16-bit integers and lack of global optimizations).
-The arm32 code is unoptimized but working.
+The arm32 and 6502 code is unoptimized but working.

 To build BA: